Cram-o-dev/cramorantedition/README.md

 - Vermilion Gym puzzle is no longer frustrating and a time waster.
 - Amount of Pokemon required to show to Oak's Aides has been heavily reduced.
 Get the Flash HM much earlier!
 - Some beta and unused content included!
 Unused music (like Giovanni's theme) as well as unused graphics and text have been added.
 A few music tracks have also been replaced by songs adapted from the Generation II games.
+- The Item Bag can be sorted by pressing Start while opened.
+- Icon added to HUD in battle which indicates any previously captured Pokemon!
 - Slow text speed has been removed and replaced with Normal text speed.
 Fast text is on by default, and an Instant text speed option has been added.
 Use this text speed to quickly go through dialogue and even skip some sound effects.
 Perfect for those with limited time!
 - Various bug fixes.
 Many Generation I bugs were fixed in Yellow, while Cramorant Edition fixes a few more minor errors and quirks.
 Any bugs which provided a negative experience for the player have been patched.
 - Super Game Boy compatible!
 Comes with its own set of color palettes and its own border!